UgoChiori/HospitalCarefinder/README.md

 4. Start the development server:

-   bash
    npm run dev

+   cd server

+   npm start

-5. Open your browser and navigate to [http://localhost:5173](http://localhost:5173) to access the Hospital Carefinder application.
+6. Open your browser and navigate to [http://localhost:5173](http://localhost:5173) to access the Hospital Carefinder application.

 ## Usage